ModerRAS/ModerRAS.github.io/_posts/2017-05-29-Clone-failed-Could-not-read-from-remote-repository-when-Idea-using-GitHub.md

 ---
 layout: post
-title: Clone failed Could not read from remote repository when Idea using GitHub
+title: Clone failed: Could not read from remote repository when Idea using GitHub
 date: 2017-05-29 12:00:00 +08:00
+tags: [IDE,Git,GitHub]
 ---

 # How to use GitHub in Idea